-China and South Korea have agreed move beyond a year-long stand-off over the deployment of the U.S.-developed Terminal High Altitude Area Defense (“THAAD”) anti-ballistic missile system in South Korea, a dispute that “has been devastating to South Korean businesses that rely on Chinese consumers,” according to Reuters.
-The nations’ reconciliation will certainly be a significant reprieve to South Korean tourism and retail industries, as well as to K-pop stars and filmmakers, alike, who have found themselves unofficially unwelcome in China over the past year.
+Late last year, when China and South Korea agreed move to beyond a year-long stand-off over the deployment of the U.S.-developed Terminal High Altitude Area Defense (“THAAD”) anti-ballistic missile system in South Korea, a dispute that “has been devastating to South Korean businesses that rely on Chinese consumers,” according to Reuters, the nations’ reconciliation was expected to serve as a significant to South Korean tourism and retail industries, as well as to K-pop stars and filmmakers, alike, who found themselves unofficially unwelcome in China over the yearlong standoff.

 But that year was not lost on some of the Korean nation’s most influential pop culture figures and most famous cultural exporters.
-Locked out of China both physically and online (Chinese authorities reportedly blocked online sharing platforms that facilitate access to Korean dramas and music in light of the THAAD dispute), touring K-pop brands wasted no time looking West for opportunities.
+Locked out of China both physically and online (Chinese authorities reportedly blocked online sharing platforms that facilitate access to Korean dramas and music in light of the THAAD dispute) until November 2017, touring K-pop brands wasted no time looking West for opportunities.

 It is no secret that Western fashion and cosmetics giants, for instance, have been keen to rely on wildly influential K-pop stars – including G-Dragon and Taeyang, both of boyband BigBang; CL and Dara, formerly of 2NE1, both of whom have embarked on successful solo careers; Sehun, Zico, the boys of EXO and BTS, and many others – as a way to boost their sales in the Far East.

-But as indicated by the presence of these figures in more than merely Eastern-specific advertising campaigns – and in ads and on red carpets in the West – it is apparent that their appeal is increasingly growing on an international scale.
+As indicated by the presence of these figures in more than merely Eastern-specific advertising campaigns – and in ads and on red carpets in the West – their appeal is increasingly growing on an international scale.

 CL, for instance, has appeared in ad campaigns for Alexander Wang, Taeyang for Fendi, and G-Dragon for Chanel – just a few of the examples on a relatively long list of partnerships between brands and K-pop stars.
 In addition, many of these same mega-stars routinely turn up at fashion month events, either in New York, London, Milan, or Paris – and land on the websites of the Western fashion press, where they have created interest thanks not only to their unique style.

-One of the standout moments from this year’s Billboard Music Awards red carpet came by way of BTS – the seven-member South Korean boy band – who arrived at the event in Las Vegas in head-to-toe Saint Laurent, marking their American red carpet debut.
+One of the standout moments from the year’s Billboard Music Awards red carpet came by way of BTS – the seven-member South Korean boy band – who arrived at the event in Las Vegas in head-to-toe Saint Laurent, marking their American red carpet debut.
 They were on hand to accept their award for Top Social Artist Award, and to tour three cities in the U.S. in March and April and finish off their sold-out world tour in Japan in July.
-(They are expected to attend the American Music Awards this month in Los Angeles).

 As noted by CNN in May, the China, South Korea stand-off resulted in “a marked upswing in K-pop acts touring in the U.S.,” much to the joy of Westerns fans, who have been increasingly exposed to these stars thanks to social media and the embrace of Western brands.